-Warning letters have been sent and the police, accompanied by the EFSA (European Food Safety Authority) raid one of the biggest CBD distributors in Spain.
+Warning letters have been sent and the police, accompanied by the EFSA (European Food Safety Authority) raided one of the biggest CBD distributors in Spain.
 Other companies have reported getting similar letters.

 Following up on the article written last month: BREAKING: CBD Might Become Illegal For Human Consumption In Spain, the Spanish authorities have moved from warning letters to actions against big CBD distributors in Spain.
 We have learned that warning letters have been sent and the police have taken action against some shops and CBD distributors, taking products off the shelves!

-We have already contacted a few of them (among them very known CBD distributors) and while some of them have confirmed these events, we still wait for their official response.
-Until then, let’s look back on the current situation and try to understand the legislator and the regulatory framework.
+We have already contacted a few of them (among them very well-known CBD distributors) and while some of them have confirmed these events, we still wait for their official response.
+Until then, let’s look at the current situation and try to understand the legislation and the regulatory framework.

 The crackdown on CBD distributors as a necessary step

-Even though it is very frustrating for the CBD distributors, we believe it is a necessary step for the accessibility.
-We at CBD TESTERS can understand this latest plan of action.
+Even though it is very frustrating for the CBD distributors, I believe it is a necessary step for the accessibility.

 Let me explain:

 Starting in 2018, cannabidiol (i.e. CBD oil) is no longer prohibited under the S8 Cannabinoids category and has been exempt from the Narcotics Act/Controlled Substance Act by WADA (World Anti-Doping Agency).
 Moreover, The W.H.O.
 (World Health Organization) has officially recommended on December 14, 2017, that cannabis compound cannabidiol (CBD) not be internationally scheduled as a controlled substance.